Symptoms of Anxiety Disorder in Children

 - Not turning in homework

-If you notice several of the above, ask your child’s doctor to perform an in-depth screening of his mental and physical health to rule out depression, ADHD, or a specific phobia, all of which can look like GAD.
+If you notice several of the above, ask your child’s doctor to perform an in-depth screening of his mental and physical health to rule out a mood disorder, ADHD, or a specific phobia, all of which can look like GAD.
 Certain physical conditions, like thyroid disorders or heart conditions, can also mimic anxiety-like symptoms.
 Your doctor can rule out most of these with simple blood and urine tests — though some more complicated conditions may require x-rays or physical stress tests.